Haveri district

 Haveri district is a district in the state of Karnataka, India.
 As of 2011, it had a population of 1,597,668, out of which 20.78% were urban residents.
 The district headquarters is Haveri.
 Ranebennur is the biggest city in Haveri district with population and the commercial city and business headquarters and seeds production hub.

-Name of the place Haveri is derived from two Kannada words "Havu" which means snake and "keri" which means lake together "Havukeri".
+Name of the place Haveri is derived from two Kannada words "Havu" which means snake and "keri" which means lake or Village/Locality so people called it "Havu-keri" meaning "Village of snakes.